OsamaAliSalman/Arabic-Aramaic-DataSet/README.md

 The outgroup taxon is supposed to be the common ancestor of the ingroup.
 In our case, the studied script varieties of the Aramaic script family form the ingroup.

 ## References
 Hosszú, G. (2021): _Scriptinformatics.
-Extended Phenetic Approach to Script Evolution._ Budapest: Nap Kiadó (“Sun” Publishing).
-ISBN 978 963 332 178 2.
+Extended Phenetic Approach to Script Evolution._ Budapest: Nap.
 Online: https://books.google.hu/books?id=1D0wEAAAQBAJ

 Hosszú, G. (2021): Data-Driven Phenetic Modeling of Scripts’ Evolution.
 In: Shifeng Liu, Gábor Bohács, Xianliang Shi, Xiaopu Shang and Anqiang Huang (Eds.), _LISS 2020.
 Proceedings of the 10th International Conference on Logistics, Informatics and Service Sciences,_ Singapore: Springer.
 389–403.
 Online: https://doi.org/10.1007/978-981-33-4359-7_28